PickYourOwn.org

 Step 1 - Selecting the tomatoes

 It's fun to go pick your own and you can obviously get better quality tomatoes!
+If you are starting with canned tomatoes or tomato sauce, skip to step 7.

 At right is a picture of tomatoes from my garden - they are so much better than anything from the grocery store.
-And if you don't have enough, a pick-you-own farm is the pace to go!
+And if you don't have enough, a pick-your-own farm is the pace to go!
 Below are 4 common varieties that will work:

 Top left: Beefsteak Top right: Lemon Boy, yellow